The Beginning of Any Healthy Skin Care Routine Starts with 3 Steps

 Along the same lines as for daytime, stick with cleanse, treatment, and moisturize – in versions that can most beneficial when you’re home and have time to relax.

 If you wear cosmetics during the day, it’s a good recommendation to use an oil based cleanser to help insure makeup removal is done optimally.
-A balm or a cleansing oil will work very well in this case.
+A cleansing oil will work very well in this case.
 If that’s not a concern for you, your other two options would be a gentle cleanser again, or a cleanser that might contain some specialty active to help progress your skin care goals, like anti aging, acne control, or discoloration issues.

 Evening is the perfect time to use an exfoliating ingredient or a product with retinol, since you won’t be exposed to sunlight and can reap the benefits in the comfort of your own home.
 Note to self: If you are going to use exfoliating ingredients and retinol, you might want to use them on separate nights, to prevent any mild irritation, unless you’re quite sure you won’t have that issue.